C. J. Cron: Colorado Rockies

 On February 15, 2021, Cron signed a minor league contract with the Colorado Rockies organization that included an invitation to Spring Training.
 On March 20, Cron's contract was selected to the 40-man roster.
 On October 5, 2021, he signed a 2-year, $14.5 million extension with the Rockies.
 In his first season with the Rockies, Cron batted .281/.375/.530 with 28 home runs and a career-high 92 RBIs and 70 runs scored.
 The following season, Cron established career highs in games played (150), runs (79), hits (148) & RBI (102) to go with an All-Star selection..
 On the 2023 season, Cron missed part of the first half due to a back injury, only appearing in 56 games.

 Los Angeles Angels (second stint)

 On July 30, 2023, Cron was traded along with Randal Grichuk to the Angels in exchange for minor league pitchers Jake Madden and Mason Albright.

 Boston Red Sox

 On March 1, 2024, Cron signed a minor league contract with the Boston Red Sox.
 On March 22, Cron triggered the opt–out clause in his contract and he was released two days later.

 Personal life

 Cron is the son of former MLB player Chris Cron.
-Cron's younger brother, Kevin, also plays professional baseball.
+Cron's younger brother, Kevin, also played professional baseball.
 Their cousin, Chad Moeller, also played in MLB.